 This Day In Writing History

-What, did you think I was going to tell you and spoil the play?
+What, did you think I was going to tell you and ruin the play?
 Traditionally, after the play ends at the theater, the audience is asked not to reveal the identity of the murderer to those who haven't seen the play.
 I'm going to observe that tradition.
+You'll have to see the play for yourself to find out "who done it" and why.

 The Mousetrap holds the record for the longest initial run of any play in history, with over 24,000 performances and counting.
 When the play made its debut in 1952, the original cast featured Sir Richard Attenborough as Detective Sergeant Trotter and his wife, Sheila Sim, as Mollie Ralston.
 In 1974, after 9,000 performances, the production was moved to St. Martin's Theatre, where it still runs today.